yitongx/yitongx.github.io/index.md

 ### A Self-naviagted Vehicle with A Tracking Camera and Dynamic Route Planning  Algorithms (2018.12)

 -   Dynamic Route Planning: The vehicle was required to find 5 out of 8 valid locations (candidates marked in orange) in a maze, and carry the payload to assigned locations.
 Our strategy was 1) pre-store rough map 2) update valid locations during exploration 3) compute the shortest transporting routes.
-The algorithms were deployed on an ATMEGA328P platform.
+The algorithms were deployed on an ATMEGA328P chip.

     ​					<img src="sideview.jpg" style="zoom:40%;" />     <img src="maze.jpg" style="zoom:40%;" />